 If the patient was a minor when they were a victim of medical malpractice, their filing deadline could be extended.
 Specifically, minors under the age of nine will have until their 11th birthday to file a medical malpractice lawsuit.
 Alternatively, a parent or guardian may be able to file a lawsuit on behalf of a minor.

-To learn more about the purpose of the statute of limitations, you should continue reading and speak with an experienced Arkansas medical malpractice lawyer.
+To learn more about the purpose of the statute of limitations, you should continue reading and speak with an experienced Springdale medical malpractice lawyer.

 Purpose of the Statute of Limitations